Skip to Content

-Massey’s GCertArts (Māori Knowledge) delves into a range of specialist research areas including Māori policy and development, Treaty of Waitangi politics, Māori health and Māori politics.
+Massey’s Graduate Certificate in Arts (Māori Knowledge) delves into a range of specialist research areas including Māori policy and development, Treaty of Waitangi - Te Tiriti o Waitangi politics, Māori health and Māori politics.
 Other study areas include Māori visual arts and Aotearoa heritage.
 Together, these will give you a sound understanding of Māori culture and society.

 Our Māori knowledge programme is led by staff who are leaders in Māori research.
 You’ll learn from winners of the Aotearoa Māori book awards, and recipients of New Zealand Fulbright scholarships.
 Our lecturers bring their knowledge and passion for Māori literature and development into their teaching to give you a creative and innovative learning experience.

 Your Graduate Certificate in Arts (Māori Knowledge) will be a great pathway to careers in a range of areas, including: